nicohlr/ipychart/docs/docs/user_guide/charts.md

 }
 ```

-You can also control the style of the points and the lines when hovering the chart by using the 'hover' prefix on some of the above options (types are the same that the option without prefix) : `hoverBackgroundColor`, `hoverBorderColor`, `hoverBorderWidth`
+You can also control the style of the points and the lines when hovering the chart by using the 'hover' prefix on some of the above options: `hoverBackgroundColor`, `hoverBorderColor`, `hoverBorderWidth`

 #### Border Alignment